thomasgalliker/Diacritics.NET/README.md

 #### Add custom diactrics mappings
 Diacritics is extensible!
 You can write your own language accent by implementing ```IAccentMapping``` (or ```AccentMapping``` base class). ```DiacriticsMapper``` accepts any ```IAccentMappin```g type at construction time.
+You are highly welcome to contribute to this library.
+Just create a fork, commit your changes and create a pull request.

 TODO: Add/Remove methods for adding/removing accents at runtime.